Indianapolis Colts Get New Coach, Frank Reich, After Josh McDaniels Controversy

 — Indianapolis Colts (@Colts) February 11, 2018

 ESPN says that there were a couple of other coaches competing for the job along with Reich.
-The Colts also interviewed the New Orleans Saints’ assistant head coach and tight ends coach Dan Campbell and Buffalo defensive coordinator Leslie Frazier over the course of a couple of days.
-This ends a six-week search for a new head coach that was temporarily derailed by McDaniels’ decision to stay in Boston.
+The Colts also interviewed the New Orleans Saints’ assistant head coach and tight ends coach Dan Campbell, and Buffalo defensive coordinator Leslie Frazier over the course of a couple of days.
+This ends a six-week search for a new head coach that was temporarily derailed by McDaniels’ decision to stay in Massachusetts.

 Who is Frank Reich?